-- Check faucets and toilets for leaks. - Install low flow aerators on bathroom and kitchen faucets. - Install low -flow showerheads. - Run dishwasher and washing machine only when they are full. - Water in the early morning or evening. - Use a broom instead of a hose to clean driveways, walks and patios. - Keep grass at least three inches high to shade roots and hold moisture.
+- Check faucets and toilets for leaks. - Install low flow aerators on bathroom and kitchen faucets. - Run dishwasher and washing machine only when they are full. - Water in the early morning or evening. - Keep grass at least three inches high to shade roots and hold moisture.